Facilities That You Will Use in Your Classes and Projects

 While on campus, students train in a dedicated 1500+ sqft microdevice fabrication lab space equipped with $1.5M worth of wafer processing and characterization tools for core course learning.
 Situated within the CAMCOR facilities, the semiconductor space is adjacent to an additional $20M worth of advanced characterization instruments critical in the microelectronics industry.
 Full details available on the photovoltaics and semiconductor processing track page.

 A new synthesis lab and instrumentation center within the Knight Campus supports the development of hands-on laboratory skills and provides facilities needed for students to complete industry-inspired, team-based immersion projects.
 With 12 fume hoods, a GC-MS, prep and analytical HPLCs, Fluorimeter, FTIR, UV-Vis spectrometer and peripheral equipment, students gain a significant level of hands-on training in the synthesis and characterization of molecular probes.
-Full details available on the molecular probes track page.
+Full details available on the molecular sensors and biotechnology track page.